pconrad-fb/markdown/markdown-dreams/docs/recipes/recipes-slides.md

 - A section title slide
 - A slide with a level two heading for the title

-You could add another slide by appending a level one or level heading at the end.

 Notice the `:::` character&mdash;this is Pandoc’s fenced div syntax, which lets you do a lot of tricks in various formats.
 Here, it is just used to delineate the speaker notes.

 ![](../img/slides-pandoc-powerpoint.png)